Correctness Verification of Neural Networks: Related Work

+Another property explored by prior work is fairness. \cite{fairsquare-17} verifies fairness properties of machine learning models using numerical integration. \cite{fairness-19} uses adaptive sampling to obtain an algorithm that has better scalability.

+In both the controller and fairness settings, the properties to verify can be directly specified in terms of input-output relationships of the neural network, since the input to the neural network has explicit semantic meanings: in controller settings the input corresponds to the system state, and in fairness settings the input contains explicit features such as gender or race.
+The research presented in this paper, on the other hand, focuses on perception, where the correctness property cannot be specified directly using input-output relationships.
+We therefore introduce the state space and observation process to make such specification (and verification) feasible.

 Prior work on neural network testing focuses on constructing better test cases to expose problematic network behaviors.
-Researchers have developed approaches to build test cases that improve coverage on possible states of the neural network, for example neuron coverage \citep{DeepXplore2017, DeepTest2018} and generalizations to multi-granular coverage \citep{DeepGauge2018} and MC/DC \citep{MCDC2001} inspired coverage \citep{MCDCtest2018}. \cite{TensorFuzz2018} presents coverage-guided fuzzing methods for testing neural networks using the above coverage criteria. \cite{DeepTest2018} generates realistic test cases by applying natural transformations (e.g. brightness change, rotation, add rain) to seed images.
-Unlike this prior research, which tests the neural network on only a set of input points, the research presented in this paper verifies correctness for all inputs of interest.
+Researchers have developed approaches to build test cases that improve coverage on possible states of the neural network, for example neuron coverage \cite{DeepXplore2017,DeepTest2018} and generalizations to multi-granular coverage \cite{DeepGauge2018} and MC/DC \cite{MCDC2001} inspired coverage \cite{MCDCtest2018}. \cite{TensorFuzz2018} presents coverage-guided fuzzing methods for testing neural networks using the above coverage criteria. \cite{DeepTest2018} generates realistic test cases by applying natural transformations (e.g. brightness change, rotation, add rain) to seed images. \cite{okelly2018scalable} uses simulation to test autonomous driving systems with deep learning based perception. \cite{scenic-pldi19} designs a probabilistic programming language to specify scenes that helps training and testing neural perception systems.
+Unlike this prior research, which focuses on generating useful test cases for the neural network, the research presented in this paper verifies the correctness of the neural network for all inputs in the target input space.